 Normally I install this package through pip, like

 pip some-sdk.
-How to install it straight from GitHub?
+How to install it straight from a GitHub repository branch, where the pre-release code lives?

 It’s pretty simple!
 Use pipenv.
 For example, say I wanted to install the new-feature-branch branch of https://github.com/some-sdk.
 In an empty project dir, I can run: